 Questions to Discuss Before Treatment

 A practical discussion can reduce stigma because it moves the focus from moral judgment to informed care.
-These questions are not a script for deciding on treatment.
-They are prompts to bring to a qualified clinician.
+These prompts are not a script for deciding on treatment.
+They are topics to bring to a qualified clinician if medication is being considered.

-- Eligibility: what health factors make medication reasonable or unsuitable?
+- Eligibility: what health factors make treatment reasonable or unsuitable?

 - Goals: which outcomes matter beyond weight alone?